Local Testnet

 • Multi-relay diffusion topologies (single hub)

-• Plutus phase-2 / governance enactment (no proposals or scripts)
+• Plutus phase-2 / governance enactment (no proposals or scripts in the soak; the tx-zoo covers governance under a separate driver)

 • Mainnet-scale peer counts, NAT/firewall behaviour, or BGP-level routing